 Based on our research and initial discussion with the Florida Attorney General's office, there are no specific policies or legislation that addresses the use of accrued sick leave to extend the physical separation date.
 In the executed agreement, Mr. Moquin was to no longer perform his duties as Chief of Staff effective September 9, 2022.
 It was negotiated and agreed that Mr. Moquin would utilize his accrued sick leave for any and all workdays from September 9, 2022, to December 2, 2022.
-This, as a negotiated item, was necessary because a payout of accrued sick leave, under the existing circumstances, is not specifically addressed in SBBC's policies.
-Further, despite not being subject to FS 215.425, the negotiated payment of sick leave, especially in excess of six weeks, gave way to questions as to applicability which was one of the initial reasons for the request to obtain an opinion.
+This, as a negotiated item, was necessary because a payout of accrued sick leave, under the existing circumstances, is not permissible under SBBC's policies.
+Further, despite not being subject to FS 215.425, a negotiated payment of sick leave, especially in excess of six weeks gave way to questions as to applicability, which was one of the initial reasons for the request to obtain an opinion.

-Policy 4400 - Sick Leave:

-Rule 6 of the policy, states "Sick Leave granted for extended illness requires a medical statement, after three (3) consecutive days of absence, verifying the illness situation of the individual involved."
-Rule 1 of the policy indicates the employee will be required to submit a certificate of illness from licensed health care provider when requested by Superintendent, or his/her designee.
-In the case of Mr. Moquin, a medical statement/certificate of illness was not provided by a physician, nor was there evidence that the Superintendent requested one.
-The use of sick time after the resignation date was a negotiated item in the Single Payment section of separation agreement.
+Policy 4400 - Sick Leave states that sick leave for more than three consecutive days requires the attending physician's medical statement verifying the illness or situation of the individual involved.
+In the case of Mr. Moquin, a medical statement was not provided by a physician.
+The use of sick time after the resignation date, was a negotiated item that is a part of the Single Payment section of separation agreement.